openfaas/openfaas.github.io/_posts/2019-07-29-plonk-stack.md

 You've heard of LAMP, JAM, and MEAN, but what's the PLONK stack, and why should you be considering it for your Cloud Native Applications?

+The PLONK stack combines the following Cloud Native technologies from the Cloud Native Landscape.
+In this blog post I'll walk you through each project and add details from my experience developing OpenFaaS with the community since 2016.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Introducing the PLONK! stack.<br><br>Probably fits in less than 1GB of RAM when used with k3s. <a href="https://twitter.com/PrometheusIO?ref_src=twsrc%5Etfw">@PrometheusIO</a> <a href="https://twitter.com/linkerd?ref_src=twsrc%5Etfw">@linkerd</a> <a href="https://twitter.com/openfaas?ref_src=twsrc%5Etfw">@openfaas</a> <a href="https://twitter.com/nats_io?ref_src=twsrc%5Etfw">@nats_io</a> <a href="https://twitter.com/kubernetesio?ref_src=twsrc%5Etfw">@kubernetesio</a> <a href="https://twitter.com/CloudNativeFdn?ref_src=twsrc%5Etfw">@CloudNativeFdn</a> <a href="https://twitter.com/Rancher_Labs?ref_src=twsrc%5Etfw">@Rancher_Labs</a> <a href="https://t.co/TMTtu2oRup">pic.twitter.com/TMTtu2oRup</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1154385264925650950?ref_src=twsrc%5Etfw">July 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-The PLONK stack combines the following Cloud Native technologies from the Cloud Native Landscape:

-* Prometheus
-* Linkerd
-* OpenFaaS
-* NATS
-* Kubernetes

 Out of the projects listed, four are CNCF-hosted.
 Of the CNFC projects, 2 are "graduated" and the other two are "incubating" and showing signs of graduation soon.
 In this post I'll explain what each of these CNCF projects lends to OpenFaaS, and how they can build a first-class FaaS or PaaS when combined.

 ### The projects

+* Prometheus - metrics and time-series
+* Linkerd - service mesh
+* OpenFaaS - management and auto-scaling of compute - PaaS/FaaS
+* NATS - asynchronous message bus / queue
+* Kubernetes - declarative, extensible, scale-out, self-healing clustering

 Let's take a quick look at each project, where you can get it from and how it is used.